 (Curriculum Overview: https://www.youtube.com/watch?v=M3ZW6tMb0rU)

 Schwartzen Precil has trained over 80 youth serving leaders and organizations in several states to help prepare students to succeed in school and the workforce.

 Hero Leadership Group focuses on mentorship, leadership, and curriculum development providing students with necessary skills for long-term success.
 The curriculum is based on behavior change research to ensure a high quality social-emotional learning outcomes for students most at-risk.

 Participants of HLG leadership training's have the opportunity to reflect on their sense of responsibility, compassion, and integrity.

-Schwartzen Precil discovered the power of transforming adversity into positive energy after growing up in New York City foster care.
+Schwartzen Precil discovered the power of transforming pain into purpose by learning the key process behind long-term success.
 As an expert in leadership development for millennials faced with early onset traumas, Schwartzen battled homelessness to become a highly sought after keynote speaker and inspiring presenter.